RDFLib/rdfextras/README.txt

 RDFExtras includes:

- * Extra plugins for parsing/serialisation of RDF/JSON and JSON-LD
  * A pure-python SPARQL implementation for in-memory stores or other store that do not provide their own SPARQL implementation.
- * A set of extra stores implementations:
-   * DB backed stores: KyotoCabinet, ZODB, SQLite, MySQL, PostgreSQL
-   * A SPARQL Store for a graph on top of a remote SPARQL endpoint.
-Read-only access with SPARQL 1.0 or read-write with SPARQL 1.1 support.
  * A set of commandline utilities: rdfpipe, rdf2dot, rdfs2dot, csv2rdf

 Dependencies:

  * RDFLib>=3.2.1
  * For SPARQL: pyparsing
- * For SPARQL Store: SPARQLWrapper

 For more information see:
  * RDFExtras: http://code.google.com/p/rdfextras/